Rakesh Jhunjhunwala trims stake in this Tata Group company

 Rakesh Jhunjhunwala trims stake in this Tata Group company1 min read .
-Updated: 15 Apr 2022, 05:38 PM IST
+15 Apr 2022

 - As per the shareholding pattern available with the exchanges, Jhunjhunwala currently holds 3,53,10,395 shares or 3.98% stake in Titan